clarity

 and as a conduit for advanced students, policymakers, NGO activists and an educated readership to gain

-brought them about.
-The specially commissioned and peer reviewed chapters are written by experts in the fields of
+that brought them about.
+The specially commissioned and peer reviewed chapters are written by experts in the

-economics, politics, sociology and international studies.
-Chapter authors hail from around the world including:
+fields of economics, politics, sociology and international studies.
+Chapter authors hail from around the world

 The countries/regions’ neoliberal experience and potential futures covered in this book are: Brazil, China, Cuba,